Peilong/peilong-website/content/courses/ds200/_index.md

 ---

-This project-based hands-on course introduces students to data science in general.
+This hands-on, project-based course introduces data science, blending computer science and statistics to extract insights from diverse datasets.
+Students master Python's data science tools, including Jupyter, NumPy, Pandas, and Scikit-learn, and apply advanced visualization techniques.
+The curriculum emphasizes statistical understanding and analytical models like regression and clustering.
+A key focus is on data storytelling, enabling students to effectively communicate complex insights, bridging technical analysis with strategic decision-making.

 ## Instructor: